Tacking (sailing): Tactics

 A boat to windward of others enjoys undisturbed air, while disturbing the air for nearby boats that are downwind and behind.
 To keep this advantage the lead boat will often try to "cover" the trailing boat(s) by maneuvering to keep them "blanketed" in the disturbed air coming from its sails.
 The trailing boats seek to avoid the disturbed air from boats to windward without losing too much speed or momentum.
 A "tacking duel" develops when a leading boat decides to cover a trailing boat and the trailing boat seeks to escape the disturbed air.
 A successful approach for the trailing boat is to tack within the area of maximally disturbed air, where the wind has the least effect on the boat's wind-caused drag (windage).

 Roll tacking

 Roll tacking, usually while racing sailing dinghies, involves aggressive heeling of the sailboat, as the skipper and crew move towards the windward side during the first half of the tack when the boat crosses through the wind.
-The skipper and crew then roll the boat back to an even keel following the completion of the tack, allowing the sails to immediately resume their optimum shape on the new tack.
+The skipper and crew then roll the boat back to an even keel following the completion of the tack, rapidly accelerating the boat back up to speed and allowing the sails to immediately resume their optimum shape on the new tack.
 The form of the boat in the water, not the rudder, is the primary mechanism for changing course from one tack to the other.
 Some keel boats may also be roll tacked.

+The technique of roll tacking was developed by Peter Claydon who raced dinghies on the River Cam in Cambridge as a teenager (where it was necessary to tack repeatedly in quick succession up the very narrow river).
+Peter then represented England at the 1969 junior world championships in Bermuda, which he won together with his team mate Nick Martin, demonstrating that the roll tacking technique he developed on the narrow river gave a distinct advantage in open water too.
+Subsequently the technique became essential to be competitive in dinghy racing.